Adil-km/Flask-TODO-App/README.md

 # Flask TODO App

 A simple CRUD (Create, Read, Update, Delete) TODO application built with **Flask**.
-This project is primarily for learning and getting familiar with the Flask framework.
+This project is primarily for me to learn and get familiar with the Flask framework.

 ## Table of Contents